 8. Make sure to a send test email

 It’s really just common sense to send a test email before you launch the campaign.
 Doing so will let you know about any kinks that you need to take care of.
 For example, extra spaces, any grammatical errors, font color, and size, whether or not the images or any other elements in the emails are responsive, and so forth.

-If you are not respecting prospects’ privacy and not giving them an option to opt-out, you’re setting yourself to fail.
+If you are not respecting prospects’ privacy and not giving them the option to opt-out, you’re setting yourself to fail.
 There are a lot of privacy laws in place these days and rightly so- they protect consumers from any sort of digital fraud.
 Therefore, you should make sure to not force your service or product on anyone without their consent or approval.

 A lot of times it also happens that a person is no longer interested in a product that they might have liked before.
 They should be able to opt out of your email list easily.
-This is why you need to ensure that there’s an unsubscribe button and the email recipients are able to find it easily.
+This is why you need to ensure that there’s an unsubscribe button and that the email recipients are able to find it easily.